-- Lighthouse Wind: The Somerset Town Board passed restrictions that would bar this project, though under the Article 10 process, the state could override those restrictions.
-In July 2020, however, the project was effectively ended as its last meteorological tower was removed. - Mad River Wind Farm: This is a 350-MW wind farm proposed by Atlantic Wind LLC that would be constructed in the Tug Hill region of upstate New York.
+- Black Oak Wind Farm: Outside Ithaca, this community wind project-which once had near unanimous local support-was held up and ultimately canceled due to local opposition.164 - Lighthouse Wind: The Somerset Town Board passed restrictions that would bar this project, though under the Article 10 process, the state could override those restrictions.165 In July 2020, however, the project was effectively ended as its last meteorological tower was removed.166 - Mad River Wind Farm: This is a 350-MW wind farm proposed by Atlantic Wind LLC that would be constructed in the Tug Hill region of upstate New York.
 The Tug Hill Tomorrow Land Trust has opposed the project due to its potential environmental and ecological impacts.
-Some residents of Worth, the town where the project is set to be constructed, are angry at their town board for passing a law severely restricting wind farm construction, which they say was passed in secret, and which town board members claim to "not remember passing."
-166 - Dryden Solar: Willow Glen Cemetery brought a lawsuit against the town of Dryden challenging the procedure that Dryden town officials followed in their assessment of a solar array proposed next to the cemetery.
-In 2017 a New York Supreme Court dismissed this petition, and the project was successfully completed. - Oneida Solar: Residents of Oneida sued the city in August 2015 over a proposed 2.8-MW solar farm that would be built on 13 acres of city-owned land.
-They challenged the process the city followed in approving the power agreement for the project, and argued that they were not adequately informed about plans to use the land.
-A Madison County judge rejected the petition as untimely. - Richfield Wind: Neighbors who said they would be negatively affected by a 18.4-MW wind farm in Ridgefield sued the planning board in 2015 for approving the project.
-A
+Some residents of Worth, the town where the project is set to be constructed, are angry at their town board for passing a law severely restricting wind farm construction, which they say was passed in secret, and which town board members claim to "not remember passing."167 - Dryden Solar: Willow Glen Cemetery brought a lawsuit against the town of Dryden challenging the procedure that Dryden town officials followed in their assessment of a